openjdk/guide/src/guide/backporting.md

 Testing each individual change is more likely to find issues than just testing the single merged change.
 It's also easier and less error prone to use the `/backport` command on each commit instead of manually cherrypick and deal with the merges etc.

-And finally, if backporting each commit individually, the JBS records will clearly indicate that the followup changes has been backported as well.
+And finally, if backporting each commit individually, the JBS records will clearly indicate that the followup changes have been backported as well.
 This is important as there is tooling that verifies that everything is done in the right way.
 That tooling will be confused if it can't deduct from JBS what has happened.

 ## Working with backports in JBS